-FAPE until the student graduates with a high school diploma or the student's entitlement to a FAPE education, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade.
-The determination that a child advancing from grade to grade may be eligible for special education shall be made on an individual basis by the child's EPT or IEP team.
+Each LEA shall provide a FAPE to any individual child with a disability, who is eligible for special education, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade.
+The determination that a child advancing from grade to grade may be eligible for special education shall be made on an individual basis by the child's Evaluation Planning Team (EPT) or IEP team.